senimanjs/seniman/README.md

 node dist/index.js
 ```

 Open up your browser and navigate to `http://localhost:3002`, and you should see a counter that increments when you click the button.
+For more examples, you can check out the [examples](examples) directory.

 ## FAQ